-Enrollment is the process of billing and confirming arrangements for payment with the Business Office.
+Enrollment is the process of registering for courses, and confirming arrangements for payment with the Business Office.

-- To complete enrollment, the student must be registered full-time for the term and either be paid in full for the term or on a payment plan through Tuition Management Services, by August 15 (December 15 for Winter/Spring Term).
+To complete enrollment, the student must be registered full-time for the semester and either be paid in full for the semester or on a payment plan through Tuition Management Services, by August 15 (December 15 for Winter/Spring Semester).

 Normal Load and Overload

-Regular attendance at classes and laboratories is expected of all students.
-A student who is absent without explanation from a course for the first three hours of a term may be dropped from the course at the instructor's request, particularly if a course has a waiting list.
-The college issues no excuses for absence.
-Absences of students representing the college away from the campus are considered “approved absences” and are so reported to the Student Affairs Office.
-Students absent for one or more days should report to instructors or to the Student Affairs Office on return for advice about making up work.
+A C of I education is participatory, not passive.
+All students are expected to regularly attend classes and laboratories in which they are enrolled.
+A student who is absent without explanation from a course for the first three hours of a semester may be dropped from the course at the instructor's request, particularly if a course has a waiting list.
+The College issues no excuses for absence.
+Absences of students representing the College away from the campus are considered “approved absences” and are so reported to the Student Affairs Office.
+Students absent for one or more days should report to their instructors or to the Student Affairs Office upon return for advice about making up work.
 When an absence can be foreseen, the instructor should be consulted in advance.

 Auditing and Non-credit Instruction

-Students who wish to attend classes not included in their program may, with the permission of the instructor, enroll as auditors.
-Auditors are listeners and may not participate in a class in any other way.
+Students have the option to attend classes not included in their program but must seek permission of the instructor and enroll as auditors.
+Auditors are listeners and may not participate in a class in any way.
 The instructor may require certain standards of attendance and conduct and may cancel the registration of any auditor who does not meet the prescribed standards.
-An auditor who is absent without explanation for a period of three weeks in the fall and spring semesters or seven consecutive days in the winter term is dropped from the course by the instructor.
+An auditor who is absent without explanation for a period of three weeks in the fall and spring semesters or seven consecutive days in the winter semester is dropped from the course by the instructor.
 In such cases, the course does not appear on the student's record.
 The auditor may change registration and receive credit provided this change is made before the end of the time allowed for adding courses and all necessary tuition is paid.
 Courses audited do not count as part of the student's load for veterans' benefits.
 A grade of “AU” is recorded for audited courses.

-A student who wishes to participate in a course without receiving credit may, with the permission of the instructor, register for non-credit instruction provided all necessary tuition is paid.
+Students may participate in a course without receiving credit with the permission of the instructor, provided they register for non-credit instruction and pay all necessary tuition.
 The registrant has full claim on the time of the instructor and may participate in all class activities.
 The instructor may require the non-credit student to participate as fully in the class as the students registered for credit.
-If the instructor feels that the non-credit student is not meeting prescribed obligations, the student's registration may be canceled.
-A non-credit student who is absent without explanation for a period of three weeks in the fall or spring semesters or seven consecutive days in the winter term will be dropped from the course by the instructor, and a withdrawal will be noted on the student's record.
-The student may change registration from non-credit to credit, providing this change is effected before the end of the time allowed for adding courses.
+If the instructor believes the non-credit student is not meeting prescribed obligations, the student's registration may be canceled.
+A non-credit student who is absent without explanation for a period of three weeks in the fall or spring semesters or seven consecutive days in the winter semester will be dropped from the course by the instructor, and a withdrawal will be noted on the student's record.
+The student may change registration from non-credit to credit before the end of the time allowed for adding courses.
 A grade of “NC” is recorded for non-credit courses.

 Withdrawal from Courses

-Until the close of registration, a student may, in consultation with the academic advisor, drop from any course.
+Students may, in consultation with their academic advisor, drop any course until the close of registration.
 The course does not appear on the student's record.
-Student's should refer to the Academic Calendar for specific dates each year.
+Students should refer to the Academic Calendar for specific dates each semester.

-Under certain circumstances an instructor, the Vice President for Academic Affairs, or the Dean of Student Affairs, in consultation with the registrar, may administratively withdraw a student from a course.
+Under certain circumstances, an instructor, the Vice President for Academic Affairs, or the Dean of Students, in consultation with the Registrar, may administratively withdraw a student from a course.
 In such a case a mark of WA will appear on the transcript.

-A student may withdraw from any course until the "last day to elect pass/fail or withdraw from a class," but the course appears on the record with a mark of W. In other words, until the beginning of the final two weeks of the fall or spring semester, or until the beginning of the final week of winter term, a student who withdraws from any course will be assigned a grade of W. Students should refer to the Academic Calendar for specific dates each year.
-After the "last day to elect pass/fail or withdraw from a class," a student who ceases to attend class is assigned the grade they have earned.
+A student may withdraw from any course until the last day to elect pass/fail or withdraw from a class, but the course appears on the record with a mark of W. Students should refer to the Academic Calendar for specific dates each semester.
+After the last day to elect pass/fail or withdraw from a class, a student who ceases to attend class is assigned the grade they have earned.
 Merely ceasing to attend class does not constitute withdrawal, and failure to follow prescribed withdrawal procedures may result in a grade of F.

 Withdrawal from the College

-A student who must withdraw completely from the college should initiate action with the Dean of Student Affairs.
+A student who must withdraw completely from the College should initiate action with the Dean of Students.
 Grades of W, WA, or F are assigned in accordance with the policies set forth under Withdrawal from Courses.
 In some cases, if sufficient work has been completed and extenuating circumstances are established, it may be possible to arrange for grades of Incomplete.
 (See regulations on Incomplete Grades.)
-Students having questions, or needing assistance, should contact the Dean of Student Affairs or Registrar's Office.
+Students having questions or needing assistance should contact the Dean of Students or Registrar's Office.

 Leave of Absence